danicastone/sales_clerk/README.md

 The online shop of rubyclerks serves two major functions:

 - functionally it is the online store
-- technically it is you main repository (see installation)
+- technically it is your main repository (see installation)

 ## Rubyclerks, OfficeClerk